Skip to main content

 The immune system recognizes foreign substances in the body by finding proteins called antigens on the surface of those cells.
 Immune cells called T cells have their own proteins called receptors that attach to foreign antigens and help trigger other parts of the immune system to destroy the foreign substance.

 The relationship between antigens and immune receptors is like a lock and key.
-Just as a lock can only be opened with the right key, each foreign antigen has a unique immune receptor that is able to bind to it.
+Just as a lock can only be opened with the right key, each foreign antigen has a unique immune receptor that can bind to it.

 Cancer cells also have antigens, but if your immune cells don't have the right receptors, they can't attach to the antigens and help destroy the cancer cells.